|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Inspired by a salad I ordered at a local spot to share with colleagues but ended up devouring more or less by myself, this shaved brussels sprouts salad is a bit off the common path.
-Dill is usually associated with spring and early summer cookery, so seeing it matched on the menu in fall with such a classically autumnal vegetable peaked my interest.
-I was rewarded with a bowlful of sweet tender dill brightening up the sharp crunch of shaved brussels sprouts, all topped with crunchy bits of finely chopped roasted almonds.
-At home I experimented with adding salty aged pecorino to the mix.
+Inspired by a restaurant salad, this shaved Brussels sprouts salad is a bit off the common path.
+Dill is usually associated with spring and early summer cookery, so seeing it matched with such a classically autumnal vegetable is unusual.
+It comes together nicely; a bowlful of sweet tender dill brightening up the sharp crunch of shaved Brussels sprouts, all topped with crunchy bits of finely chopped roasted almonds.
+It's even more intriguing when salty aged pecorino cheese is added to the mix.

 Gather the ingredients.

-Trim off the stem ends from the brussels sprouts.
-Remove the darker external leaves (discard them, if you must, but I always save them for dishes like a warm salad sauté).
+Trim off the stem ends from the Brussels sprouts.
+Remove the darker external leaves (discard them or save for a veggie sauté).

-Use a kitchen mandoline or a sharp knife and a steady hand to cut the brussels sprouts lengthwise as thinly as you can.
-Set them aside.
+Use a kitchen mandoline (or a sharp knife and a steady hand) to cut the Brussels sprouts lengthwise as thinly as possible.
+Set aside.

-Peel and mince the shallot, and put it in a large bowl (large enough to hold and toss the brussels sprouts once the dressing is made!).
+Peel and mince the shallot, and put it in a large bowl.

-Finely chop the almonds and/or finely grate the cheese.
-Sprinkle one and/or the other over each serving.
+Finely chop the almonds and finely grate the cheese (if using).

-While this salad is definitely at its best right after being made, the leftovers are nothing to sneeze at.
-Keep covered and chilled for up to 2 days for a less stunning but equally delicious treat.
+- While this salad is definitely at its best right after being made, the leftovers are nothing to sneeze at.
+Keep covered and chilled for up to 2 days for an equally delicious treat.